-“Our school was founded as a ‘school without walls’ and has maintained a fundamental commitment to civic engagement and, particularly, to our partnerships here in Philadelphia,” said Jennifer Kolker, MPH, Clinical Professor and Associate Dean for Public Health Practice and External Relations.
+“Our school was founded as a ‘school without walls’ and has maintained a fundamental commitment to civic engagement and, particularly, to our partnerships here in Philadelphia,” said Jennifer Kolker, MPH, Clinical Professor of Health Management and Policy.

 Philadelphia has been home to Dornsife for over 25 years, and it’s an excellent place to study public health and to launch your career.

 “There is so much to be done to improve the lives of Philadelphia residents,” said Yolande Greene, MPH ’15.
 “With all the innovation happening in Philadelphia, there is an enormous opportunity for us to apply our knowledge and skill sets to transform healthcare in the region.”

 Benefits of Studying Public Health in Philadelphia